angadtathgir/wc2026-prediction-model/index.md

 ![Poisson scoreline grid for Brazil vs Japan](images/m1_Brazil_Japan.png) Each cell shows the probability of that exact scoreline.
 The bottom-left region (low-scoring draws) dominates because Brazil's conceded rate is very low, suppressing Japan's $\lambda_B$.

+> **What I'd change:** Pure goal counts reward thrashings of weak teams ,  Germany's 7-1 over Curaçao inflates their attack rating in a way that says nothing about how they'd fare against Spain.
+A shots-on-target or xG-based input would be more honest than raw goals, if that data were as cleanly available at group-stage.

 ---

 ## Model 2: FIFA Elo Ratings + Recent Form